CivicDataLab/up-fiscal-data/decisions/009-dashboard-tooling.md

 ## Context and Problem Statement

-The GEWST project with HAQ: CRS has a platform development component, which includes creating exploratory dasboard and conducting analysis on an interactive dashboard.
+The GEWST project with HAQ: CRC has a platform development component, which includes creating exploratory dasboard and conducting analysis on an interactive dashboard.

 ## Decision Drivers